10 Discussion Questions for Group Therapy

 2. How do you typically cope with stress or difficult emotions, and are there any new strategies you'd like to explore?

 Exploring coping mechanisms provides insight into participants' current strategies for managing stress and challenges.
-By discussing potential new approaches, individuals can expand their toolkit for emotional regulation and resilience.
+Individuals can expand their emotional regulation and resilience toolkit by discussing potential new approaches.
 This question promotes self-awareness and empowers participants to actively engage in their healing journey.

 3. What patterns or themes do you notice in your relationships with others, and how do they impact your well-being?